monadli/ftl/README.md

 fn val++ -> val + 1
 ```

-Remember in FTL, all functions are pure and stateless, `val++` does not mean the `val` itself has value changed, but just its value incremented and pass to next functioanl tuple.
+Remember in FTL, all functions are pure and stateless, `val++` does not mean the `val` itself has value changed, but just its value incremented and pass to next functional tuple.

 ### Binary Operator
 A binary operator is defined as a normal binary operator form with the operator in between of the two operands: